fraboniface/fraboniface.github.io/_posts/2020-02-25-lcoe-nuclear.md

 Let's now explain the model line by line.
 Just to be clear, in the slide above, monetary amounts are in millions, and negative amounts are in parenthesis.
 - the first 3 lines including Year are part of the assumptions;
-- Total Generation = Capacity x Capacity factor x 24 x 365 in MWh, /1000 in TWh;
+- Total Generation = Capacity x Capacity factor x 24 x 365 in MWh, /1000 in GWh;
 - LCOE: what we're looking for, we have to assume a value for now;
 - Total Revenues (millions): Total Generation in MWh x LCOE / 1,000,000;
 - Total Fuel Cost: 0 for renewables, for conventional you have to multiply the heat rate with the fuel cost and divide by a billion to get something in M$/MWh, and then multiply the result by Total Generation in MWh;